sobstel/metaphore/README.md

 $cache->cache('key', callback, 30); // cache for 30 secs
 ```

-.. or use more advanced `Metaphore\TTl` object, which allows to have control over grace period and lock ttl.
+.. or use more advanced `Metaphore\TTl` object, which gives you control over grace period and lock ttl.

 ``` php
 // $ttl, $grace_ttl, $lock_ttl